 The leading source of federal justice funding to state and local jurisdictions, the JAG program provides states, tribes, and local governments with critical funding necessary to support a range of program areas.

-Access the Funding Resource Center on the Office of Justice Programs (OJP) website to find announcements and updates regarding the impact of COVID-19 on OJP grantees.
+- Access the Office of Justice Programs (OJP) site for announcements and updates regarding the impact of COVID-19 on OJP grantees.

-Criminals are attempting to exploit COVID-19 through a variety of scams.
-Stay alert and stay informed about common fraud schemes related to the COVID-19 pandemic.
+- Criminals are attempting to exploit COVID-19 through a variety of scams.
+Stay informed about common fraud schemes.